Archive for 'Blog'

 The trust issue

 Sounds unfair?
-Well put yourself in the employer’s shoes for a second:
+Well, put yourself in the employer’s shoes for a moment:

 - They don’t know if you’re going to stay in Vancouver for good;

 - They have no idea how your foreign degree compares to Canadian credentials;

 - You have no local contacts they can easily phone up for a reference check;

 - They may worry you’re going to ask them to sponsor you for a visa.

 Now that’s quite a few red flags, isn’t it?
 No wonder newcomers often find it hard to get interviews!